Our advice & guidance - volunteering during Covid-19

 - Clean and disinfect regularly touched objects and surfaces using your regular cleaning products to reduce the risk of passing the infection on to other people.

-Volunteer Guidelines have been issued by Birmingham City Council (Public Health Division) and BVSC (27/3/2020) Read more
+Volunteer Guidelines (Birmingham City Council Public Health Division and BVSC) (22/05/2020): Read more

-- Basic infection control Prevention Control (IPC) to support shielding when preparing and delivering food boxes.
-Read more
+- Basic infection Prevention Control (IPC) when preparing and delivering food boxes (Association of Directors of Public Health): Read more